njsdias/MachineLearning/ScalaMLProjects/2-Telecom/README.md

 - Calling-circle data and support call center statistics

+With this example we will see:
+- how to develop an ML project to predict whether a customer is likely to cancel their subscription or not

+- analyzed what types of customer data are typically used to do preliminary analysis of the data

+- develop the models: Logistic Regression, Support Vector Machine, Decision Trees and Random Forest.

+- how to choose which model to use for a production-ready environment.

+- use the model to develop a real-life predictive model.

 The churn-80 and churn-20 datasets can be downloaded from the following links, respectively:

 - https:/ / bml- data. s3. amazonaws. com/ churn- bigml- 80. csv